This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 - Thai

-Fresh spring peas blitzed into your overnight oats sounds like a dare, but this Thai-inflected breakfast is genuinely, aggressively delicious.
-The natural sweetness of peas mirrors coconut milk's richness, while cardamom and lime zest do exactly what lemongrass and makrut lime do in a Thai dessert — cut fat, lift earthiness, and make everything smell like a fever dream in the best way.
-Science said yes, your skeptical brain just needs to catch up.
+Fresh spring peas blitzed into overnight oats sounds like a dare, but this Thai-inflected breakfast is genuinely, aggressively delicious.
+The natural sweetness of peas mirrors coconut milk's richness, while cardamom and lime zest do exactly what lemongrass and makrut lime do in a Thai dessert: cut fat, lift earthiness, and make everything smell like a fever dream in the best way.
+Your skeptical brain just needs to catch up.

 - 1 cup gluten-free rolled oats